FAQs on Assisted Living Community Regulations

 In case an assisted living unit fails to correct its deficiencies, then the state may suspend or revoke the license to run the facility and/or impose penalties for failing to comply with the standard requirements.
 Note that some states, such as Michigan and Indiana, may allow operating the facility without an assisted living license if they offer a lower level of care or different services.

-Contact Oakey Assisted Living to learn more about your local regulations.
+Contact Oakey Assisted Living & Memory Care to learn more about your local regulations.